abhi-bit/url-shortner/README.md

 # url-shortner

-URL shortening as a service
+URL shortening as a service.

 ## Installation

     `go get github.com/abhi-bit/url-shortner`

 Also make sure Couchbase Server is running on your box.
-In this case I used local couchbase instance `http://localhost:8091` and bucket `default`
+In this case I used local couchbase instance `http://localhost:8091` and bucket `default`.

 ## Initialisation

 Run the `client.go` inside `client` dir.
-It will start web service on 8080
+It will start web service on 8080.

 ```
 $ go run client.go